 The course exposes students to the intellectual and practical challenges of running a small investment company.Learn More

 "My interest has been in leadership and how I develop other leaders.
 Understanding how to do that in a multicultural, global environment has been a fascination for me, and something I've tried to be vocal about."Learn more about Frank Brown '78

-Bucknell professor David Jensen, and students Zach Schattner and Annie Dean, are featured in this CNBC video about the Student Mangage Investment Fund.
+Bucknell professor and former SMIF co-director David Jensen, and students Zach Schattner and Annie Dean, are featured in this CNBC video about the Student Managed Investment Fund.

 This isn’t your grandfather’s economy.
 Our program in accounting and finance is rooted in our liberal arts core to help you make ethical, informed judgments.

 Regulations and economics governing accounting and financial services are changing constantly, and investors have more questions than ever.
 You'll need more than a grasp of the rules and analytic tools to succeed in the marketplace of tomorrow — you'll need to understand the economic and political environment where important financial decisions are made.
 You'll get that in our program.